 U.S. Cattle Production Sustainability Overview

-This two-page handout puts into context the science supporting U.S. beef cattle sustainability, including greenhouse gas emissions, upcycling, and the ecosystem services to the country uniquely contributed by U.S. cattle.
+This two-page executive summary puts into context the science supporting U.S. beef cattle sustainability, including greenhouse gas emissions, upcycling, and the ecosystem services to the country uniquely contributed by U.S. cattle.

-Tags: Beef Sustainability, Ecosystem Services, Executive Summary, GHG, Greenhouse Gas Emissions, methane, Upcycling
+Tags: Beef Sustainability, Ecosystem Services, Executive Summary, GHG, Greenhouse Gas Emissions, Upcycling

 Sustainability Assessment of U.S. Beef Production Systems